Oxygen firebreak: Europe

 In the European Union the fitting of firebreaks is a legal requirement for all home oxygen installations.

 All economic operators in the EU, including home oxygen service providers, must comply with the Medical Device Directive (93/42/EEC) or the Medical Device Regulation (2017/745).

 The instructions for use for an oxygen concentrator placed on the EU single market must include an instruction to the effect that a firebreak shall be fitted close to the patient to stop the flow of oxygen in the event of a fire.
 By including this statement the oxygen concentrator manufacturer is complying with the harmonised EN ISO type standard for oxygen concentrators EN ISO 8359:2009+A1:2012, which provides the manufacturer with an immediate presumption of conformity to the Essential Requirements of the Medical Devices Directive and allows them to properly apply the CE mark.
 Since January 2015 all instructions for use provided with oxygen concentrators placed on the European market will include this statement.

 The applied CE mark is reliant on the home oxygen service provider following this instruction and fitting a firebreak.
 If the firebreak is not fitted, then the Essential Requirements for performance and safety are not met and the CE mark is no longer valid.
 It also means that the home oxygen service provider's status, within the framework under which the single market for medical devices operates, changes from 'distributor' to 'manufacturer'.
 This has significant regulatory implications.

 The EU Medical Devices Directive also requires that economic operators adopt solutions that 'reduce risk as far as possible' in line with the 'state of the art'.
 The fitting of firebreaks is therefore a requirement irrespective of the oxygen source, including oxygen concentrators, liquid oxygen dewars or gas cylinders.

-Under-reporting of home oxygen fire incidents in Europe
+Underreporting of home oxygen fire incidents in Europe

 Statistics from the European Industrial Gases Association (EIGA) suggest that home oxygen fires caused 15 deaths between 2013 and 2017 in 16 EU countries.
 However media analysis across another five-year period (2017–2021), published in a white paper by BPR Medical, identified 23 deaths in France and Italy alone.

 The report calls for Competent Authorities in Europe to address home oxygen fire reporting procedures and the implementation of existing patient safety regulations.